DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * childDirectedTreatment `boolean`: Whether the conversion was directed toward children.
   * customVariables `array`: Custom floodlight variables.
     * items [CustomFloodlightVariable](#customfloodlightvariable)
   * encryptedUserId `string`: The alphanumeric encrypted user ID.
 When set, encryptionInfo should also be specified.
-This field is mutually exclusive with encryptedUserIdCandidates[] and mobileDeviceId.
-This or encryptedUserIdCandidates[] or mobileDeviceId is a required field.
+This field is mutually exclusive with encryptedUserIdCandidates[], mobileDeviceId and gclid.
+This or encryptedUserIdCandidates[] or mobileDeviceId or gclid is a required field.
   * encryptedUserIdCandidates `array`: A list of the alphanumeric encrypted user IDs.
 Any user ID with exposure prior to the conversion timestamp will be used in the inserted conversion.
 If no such user ID is found then the conversion will be rejected with NO_COOKIE_MATCH_FOUND error.
 When set, encryptionInfo should also be specified.
-This field should only be used when calling conversions.batchinsert.
-This field is mutually exclusive with encryptedUserId and mobileDeviceId.
-This or encryptedUserId or mobileDeviceId is a required field.
+This field may only be used when calling batchinsert; it is not supported by batchupdate.
+This field is mutually exclusive with encryptedUserId, mobileDeviceId and gclid.
+This or encryptedUserId or mobileDeviceId or gclid is a required field.
     * items `string`
   * floodlightActivityId `string`: Floodlight Activity ID of this conversion.
 This is a required field.
   * floodlightConfigurationId `string`: Floodlight Configuration ID of this conversion.
 This is a required field.
+  * gclid `string`: The Google click ID.
+This field is mutually exclusive with encryptedUserId, encryptedUserIdCandidates[] and mobileDeviceId.
+This or encryptedUserId or encryptedUserIdCandidates[] or mobileDeviceId is a required field.
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "dfareporting#conversion".
   * limitAdTracking `boolean`: Whether Limit Ad Tracking is enabled.
 When set to true, the conversion will be used for reporting but not targeting.
 This will prevent remarketing.
   * mobileDeviceId `string`: The mobile device ID.
-This field is mutually exclusive with encryptedUserId and encryptedUserIdCandidates[].
-This or encryptedUserId or encryptedUserIdCandidates[] is a required field.
+This field is mutually exclusive with encryptedUserId, encryptedUserIdCandidates[] and gclid.
+This or encryptedUserId or encryptedUserIdCandidates[] or gclid is a required field.
   * ordinal `string`: The ordinal of the conversion.
 Use this field to control how conversions of the same user and day are de-duplicated.
 This is a required field.
   * quantity `string`: The quantity of the conversion.
   * timestampMicros `string`: The timestamp of conversion, in Unix epoch micros.
 This is a required field.